Title 7 Natural Resources and Environmental Control

 7.1.1.3.7 The cost of any hoses, gaskets, belts, clamps, brackets or other emission accessories directly associated with these components may also be applied to the waiver limit.

-7.1.1.4 For vehicles failing the on-board diagnostics test under 2.2 of this regulation in order to qualify for waiver, repairs on any 1996 or later model year vehicle shall be performed by a certified emission repair technician as defined in 3.0 of this regulation, and must have been appropriate to correct the emission failure.
+7.1.1.4 For vehicles failing the on-board diagnostics test under subsection 4.4.3 in order to qualify for waiver, repairs on any 1996 or later model year vehicle shall be performed by a certified emission repair technician as defined in Section 3.0, and must have been appropriate to correct the emission failure.

-7.1.2 Any available warranty coverage shall be used to obtain needed repairs before expenditures can be counted towards the cost limits in 7.1.4 of this regulation.
+7.1.2 Any available warranty coverage shall be used to obtain needed repairs before expenditures can be counted towards the cost limits in subsection 7.1.4.
 The owner or operator of a vehicle within the statutory age and mileage coverage under the engine warranty requirements found in section 207(b) of the Clean Air Act shall present a written denial of warranty coverage from the manufacturer or authorized dealer for this provision to be waived for approved tests applicable to the vehicle.

-7.1.3 Receipts shall be submitted for review to further verify that qualifying repairs were performed.
+7.1.3 Original receipts shall be submitted for review to further verify that qualifying repairs were performed.
+Original receipts shall not be used more than once for verification.

 7.1.4 A minimum expenditure for repairs of $75 for pre-1981 model year vehicles or a minimum expenditure of $200 for 1981 model year and newer vehicles shall be spent in order to qualify for a waiver.